 The function of the immune system is to protect animals from foreign agents and infectious organisms.
 It responds to pathogens in a specific way and can display a long-term memory of infectious agents' exposure.
 The immune system consists of two functional components:

-The components of the innate immune system provide a first line of defense against infection.
-Physical barriers to infection include skin, which prevents pathogen penetration, and bodily fluids like mucus, which collect and clear pathogens.
+The innate immune system components provide the first line of defense against infection.
+Physical barriers to infection include skin, which prevents pathogen penetration, and bodily fluids, like mucus, which collect and clear pathogens.

-There are also a number of cellular and biochemical components, including complement proteins, innate leukocytes and phagocytic cells, which identify and eliminate pathogens from the body.
+Many cellular and biochemical components, including complement proteins, innate leukocytes, and phagocytic cells, identify and eliminate pathogens from the body.

-Both the function and efficiency of the innate immune system do not change with repeated exposure to foreign pathogens.
+The innate immune system's function and efficiency do not change with repeated exposure to foreign pathogens.

 The adaptive immune system is activated when the innate system fails to clear pathogens from the body.
-It consists of a variety of cells and molecules, among which lymphocytes and antibodies are the key elements.
+It consists of various cells and molecules, with lymphocytes and antibodies being the key elements.

 Lymphocytes arise continuously from progenitor cells in the bone marrow.
 Lymphocytes synthesize cell surface receptors or secrete proteins that specifically bind to foreign molecules.
 These secreted proteins are known as antibodies.
 Any molecule that can bind to an antibody is called an antigen.
 The term antibody is used interchangeably with immunoglobulin.

 Pathogens bound to antibodies are marked for clearance or destruction.

 Most functions of the adaptive immune system can be described by grouping lymphocytes into three basic types:

 The adaptive immune response can be either humoral or cell-mediated.
 B lymphocytes mediate the humoral response by releasing antibodies specific to the infectious agent.
 The cell-mediated response involves binding TC cells to foreign or infected cells, followed by the lysis of these cells.